 During the evening program, the Holocaust Commission applauds those making a difference now and for the future, announcing and recognizing the winners of the Commission’s annual Elie Wiesel Student Writing and Visual Arts Competitions, recipients of the Holocaust Commission’s Educator Awards, and its White Rose and Red Rose donors.

-Dr. Mark Wygoda, a Biology professor at McNeese State University, will share his father’s amazing story and its lessons with our community, as we honor and remember the victims and survivors of the Holocaust.
+Dr. Mark Wygoda, a Biology professor at McNeese State University, shared his father’s amazing story and its lessons with our community, as we honored and remembered the victims and survivors of the Holocaust.